crazystorm720/bounded_chaos/a_manifesto.md

 * **Layer 3:** Only after passing *all* constraints does the config become real infrastructure.

 This is why it feels so *clean* — **users never have to touch Layers 2 or 3 directly**, but they get all the benefits.
+###### welcome to bounded chaos that leads to deterministic serendipity now go build some cool shit with this and be nice to your neighbors - it's your landlord that is the problem so fine...we will weapsonize the rules while following the rules all backed by oci using type safe predictive analysis aka PSYOP-GitOpsv2 :)
 ---

 Math binds the chaos Primes and ϕ guard the gates Configs cannot lie **manifesto rules**